top of page

 +

 Roman Suarez grew up in a house that looked serene but vibrated with tension, the immaculate Barcelona villa Saoirse now inhabited.
-Allegra, his mother, was Amancio’s second wife.
-Much like Saoirse, she was younger, foreign, brought into an empire she would never truly own.
+Much like Saoirse, Allegra was younger, foreign, brought into an empire she would never truly own.
 But unlike Saoirse, Allegra was exquisitely groomed for it.
 She was adored publicly and undone privately.

 Amancio was charismatic, brilliant, erratic, a man whose moods could change the temperature of a room.
 To the world, he was a builder of fortunes.
 To his household, he was a storm system.
 Allegra learned early that her survival depended on composure.
 She ran the household like a palace, every gesture choreographed, every silence meaningful.